Dialogram/dialo_back_doc/source/index.html.md

 }
 ```

-This endpoint retrieves a specific user.
+This endpoint retrieves your user.

 #### HTTP Request